AustinMitchell/sysc-3303-project/README.md

         /res/ directory.
 The floor subsystem will then send the input to the scheduler in real time, and the scheduler will command the elevator based on this input.

+		Log files for how long certain processes took to complete get outputted to the /bin directory.
+The time is in nanoseconds.

     ===== Test Files:
         All important data classes are unit tested.
 There is a unit test